strimzi/proposals/044-kraft-liveness-readiness.md

 * The broker processes start up and start talking to the controller quorum so the controller unfences them and they move to RUNNING and are marked as ready
 * All pods are now ready

-However, if the pods are started initially with affinity constraints so they are all in pending, then the constraint is removed, the following would happen:
+However, if the pods are started with affinity constraints they are all put into a pending state by Kubernetes, since they cannot be scheduled.
+Then, if the constraint is removed or new nodes added that meet the requirements, the following happens:

 * The first pod is scheduled
 * The controller process starts up but cannot form a quorum because the other controllers are missing
 * The broker process starts up but since there is no controller quorum it does not move to RUNNING, it stays in STARTING.
 This means the pod is not marked as ready
-* Because this pod doesn't become ready the other pods aren't scheduled, so the pod just sits in crash loop backoff
+* Because this pod doesn't become ready, the KafkaRoller will not try to schedule the other pods, even though there are nodes available for them to be scheduled on

+The result is that even though the cluster should be able to come up, one pod is in crash loop backoff and the other pods remain as pending, so the cluster never starts.

 ## Proposed order of tasks to complete this proposal